Robert-van-Engelen/Forth500/manual.md

 Note that `BUFFER:` only reserves space for the string, or any type of data that you want to store, but does not store the max size and the length of the actual string contained.
-To do so, use a `CONSTANT` and a `VARIABLE`:
+To do so, we can use a `CONSTANT` and a `VARIABLE`:

     40 CONSTANT name-max ↲
     name-max BUFFER: name ↲
     VARIABLE name-len ↲
     name name-max ACCEPT name-len ! ↲

-To let the user edit the name:
+For example, to let the user edit the name:

     name name-max name-len @ DUP 0 EDIT DROP name-len ! ↲